Blog

 Storm Shelter Supply List: What to Take To Your Shelter

-Image of tornado for storm shelter supply list page in OKWhen it comes to the unpredictable weather in Oklahoma City and Tulsa, OK, it's always best to be prepared.
+Image of tornado for storm shelter supply list page in OKCWhen it comes to the unpredictable weather in Oklahoma City and Tulsa, OK, it's always best to be prepared.
 And being prepared isn't just about having a storm shelter, but also ensuring it's well-stocked to keep your family safe and comfortable during a storm.
 At Ground Zero Shelters, we want to help you ensure that your tornado shelter supplies are comprehensive and adequate, whether you're preparing for a short-term storm or a longer, more severe one.

 Prepping Your Shelter: Short-Term Tornado Supplies